robin-mueller/auto-apms/README.md

 # 💡 Motivation and Features

-AutoAPMS is a ROS 2 software development framework offering convenient methods and tools to create autonomous robotic missions.
+AutoAPMS is a ROS 2 software development framework offering an end-to-end solution for enabling autonomous robotic operation.
 It can be applied in any field of robotics as long as the corresponding systems are running ROS 2.
-Additionally, other popular middlewares like [PX4](https://px4.io/) are supported as well if they offer a possibility for bridging internal messages to ROS 2 topics.
+Other popular middlewares like [PX4](https://px4.io/) are also supported (they must offer a possibility for bridging internal messages to ROS 2 topics).

-Key features of the packages in this repository are

-- Generic ROS 2 node design for implementing real-time tasks
+Developers of real-time systems benefit from:

+- Tools and methods for designing cooperative systems
-- Modular, plugin-based approach for implementing robotic skills/actions
+- Modular, plugin-based approach for implementing robotic skills/tasks
+- User-friendly task planning system adopting the behavior tree paradigm
 - Standardized, highly configurable behavior tree executor
-- Powerful behavior tree builder C++ API
+- Powerful behavior tree builder API
 - Automated contingency and emergency management system
 - Useful command line tools for running and orchestrating missions

-All of these features reduce the amount of boilerplate code required for implementing functional robotic missions and make the complex software development process significantly easier, faster and less error prone.
+All of these features reduce the amount of boilerplate code required when creating functional robotic applications and make the complex software development process significantly easier, faster and less error prone.

-> [!TIP]
-> For more information and an extensive how-to guides, feel encouraged to visit the 👉 [**User Guide**](https://robin-mueller.github.io/auto-apms-guide/intro) 👈.
+For more information and an extensive how-to guide, feel encouraged to visit the 👉 [**AutoAPMS Website**](https://robin-mueller.github.io/auto-apms-guide/) 👈.

 # 🚀 Setup and Demonstration